 - Leonard Herington Day, another agriculture student, was one of the more “solid” types in the club, who helped hold the chapter together.
-After he was graduated in 1909, he went on to specialize in agricultural research and education, and later became a famous entomologist for the State of California.
+After he graduated in 1909, he went on to specialize in agricultural research and education and later became a famous entomologist for the State of California.

 - Harry Levi Osborne was the “inspirer” of the group.
 Affectionately known as “Daddy” among the Brothers, Osborne became dedicated later to the YMCA Movement, and became “known and honored for many years as a Christian leader.”

 - Joseph Leon “Joe” Taylor, the eleventh of the founders of Los Amigos, was described as “a little fellow and rather quiet, but he was always reliable and dependable, a real asset to the organization.”
 He graduated in 1908 and later became a teacher of mathematics and engineering.